blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 When you start this process you will have a data sheet, a fresh build the BMP firmware, and a lot of questions.
 Bring up strategy for a new target works well if you proceed in the following way;

-  1. **Verify you can identify your target** -- When you run your firmware for the first time attached ot your target you should be able to type `mon swdp_scan` and see your driver name come back as the available target.
+  1. **Verify you can identify your target** -- When you run your firmware for the first time attached to your target you should be able to type `mon swdp_scan` and see your driver name come back as the available target.
 If you added `DEBUG` statements to your poll function they would appear on the debug terminal (either the second serial port or the debugging BMP's gdb session).
   2. **Verify you can Erase and Program Flash** -- This is a bit trickier, one technique is to create a simple C program with some `const unint8_t` arrays that contain recognizable data in them.
 Loading that file from gdb will tell the BMP to flash it into your target and you can use the gdb memory inspection tools to verify it arrived intact.
 A useful gdb command here is `compare-sections` which will compare the .elf file with what gdb can see in memory.
 If they don't match your flash programming is _not working_.
 You can dump out memory to a file using the gdb command `dump bin memory <filename> addr1 addr2` so the first 8K of memory might be `dump bin mem 8k-mem-dump.bin 0x0 0x2000`.
   3. **Verify you can start and interrupt a running program.** -- At this point it is quite useful to have a minimal "blinker" program that will toggle and LED or GPIO pin that you can monitor on an oscilloscope ready to run.
 Load this program with the working flash functions and tell gdb to run it.
 It should start and the GPIO should begin toggling, then use ^C to interrupt and verify the program stops and gdb gives you the source line where the code was interrupted.
   4. **Verify you can set a breakpoint and single step.** -- If you have a runnable "Blinky" program then you can set a breakpoint on the `main` function.
 Run the program and confirm that it stops when it hits the break point.
 Use the `step` command to single step forward and then the `cont` command to resume execution.

 ## Summary

-Implementation of a new Cortex M target driver requires that you write code that can positively identify that your target is being talked to,  erase and program your target's FLASH memory, manage resets so that the debugger can function across system resets, and any special commands that might be needed for target specific features.
+Implementation of a new Cortex-M target driver requires that you write code that can positively identify that your target is being talked to, erase and program your target's FLASH memory, manage resets so that the debugger can function across system resets, and any special commands that might be needed for target-specific features.
 You can debug the development through either `printf` like features of the DEBUG statements or by using another BMP to run gdb on the firmware in the first one.
 Using a simple "blinky" type program and some recognizable data structures you can verify the basic functions of gdb with respect to your target.

 Once you've done that you have a new target driver for the BMP.

-After adding flash, if there are any special commands for this target that are useful you add them by